VIKAS2504/samsung-riscv/README.md

 </details>

 <details>
-<summary><b>Task 2:</b> Task 2: The task is to review the C-based and RISC-V-based lab videos and perform the compilation of C code using both the GCC and RISC-V compilers.. simulator</summary>
+<summary><b>Task 2:</b> Task 2: The task is to review the C-based and RISC-V-based lab videos and perform the compilation of C code using both the GCC and RISC-V compilers. </summary>
 <br>

 ### RISC-V SPIKE Simulator